DeepQuantum/dconstruct/README.md

 `-e 0x11C28[7]=0x0ABC`

+# Why text files, and no GUI?

+I originally started working on this project with the goal of making a fully interactive graphical user interface, but later on decided to instead make a CLI.
+This is because I quickly realized that in order to make my program in any way usable as a GUI, I'd essentially have to reimplement a ton of features that already exist in any code editor, like searching, skipping to specific lines or even just simple text editing.
+This would be a ton of work to replace tools that most people who are likely to use this sort of tool already use anyway.
+I'd rather focus on writing the actual functionality to interpret the data and let the user decide in what way they'd like to view it.

 # Special Thanks

-- icemesh – for providing the underlying [structures for the DC-files](https://github.com/icemesh/dc/tree/main/t2) and [his disassembler](https://github.com/icemesh/t2-dc-disasm), which largely served as an inspiration.
+- **icemesh** – for providing the underlying [structures for the DC-files](https://github.com/icemesh/dc/tree/main/t2) and [his disassembler](https://github.com/icemesh/t2-dc-disasm), which largely served as an inspiration.

-- Specilizer – for his DC-Tool, also an inspiration for this program.
+- **Specilizer** – for his DC-Tool, also an inspiration for this program.

-- uxh – for scripting knowledge.
+- **uxh** – for scripting knowledge.

 - The entire modding Discord community – for being friendly & helpful.